Privacy Policy

 Trust Cyprus is committed to protecting the privacy and security of the personal information of its clients, potential clients, insurance policy holders, authorised parties, vendors, business associates, third party claimants, third parties (non-claimants) and guarantors (the «data subjects», «you»).

 This data protection policy applies to current and former clients, potential clients, insurance policy holders, authorised parties, vendors, business associates, third party claimants, third parties (non-claimants) and guarantors.
-This data protection policy does not form part of any contract of insurance or other contract to provide services.
 We may update this data protection policy at any time.

 DATA PROTECTION PRINCIPLES

-1. Used lawfully, fairly and in a transparent way.
+1. Used lawfully, fairly and in a transparent manner.

-2. Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes.
+2. Collected only for legitimate purposes, as detailed herein below, and not used in any way that is incompatible with those purposes.

-3. Relevant to the purposes we have told you about and limited only to those purposes.
+3. Relevant and necessary for the purposes for which we collect this information and limited only to those purposes.

 4. Accurate and kept up to date.

-5. Kept only as long as necessary for the purposes we have told you about.
+5. Kept only as long as necessary for the purposes detailed herein below.

 6. Kept securely.

-THE KIND OF PERSONAL INFORMATION WE HOLD ABOUT YOU
+CATEGORIES OF PERSONAL INFORMATION WE HOLD ABOUT YOU

-Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+Personal data, or personal information, refers to any information about an individual through which that person can be identified.
+This does not include data through which the identity cannot be determined (anonymous data).

 Contact Information: Name, Surname, Email, Address, Telephone Number, Fax